The Difference Between Biofeedback and Neurofeedback

 Neurofeedback primarily focuses on electrical activity in the brain and can map activity based on regions that show activity that deviates from normative samples depending on age and gender.

 Biofeedback does not involve training the brain in any form in regard to reading quantitative electroencephalogram (qEEG) electrical activity and providing feedback to the brain.

-During neurofeedback therapy, the brain receives reinforcement through a visual stimulus presented onto a screen and utilizes operant conditioning whereas biofeedback does not.
+During neurofeedback therapy, the brain receives reinforcement through a visual stimulus presented on a screen and utilizes operant conditioning whereas biofeedback does not.
 Neurofeedback is a separate, non-invasive method utilizing operant conditioning to teach the brain to function more efficiently.
 Neurofeedback training is sub-conscious treatment, meaning that the individual does not have to actively try to focus to change their brain functioning; but they do have to perceive visual or auditory positive reinforcement on a computer screen in front of them.